mozilla/ldap-access-log-humanizer/README.md

 For production usage, use the humanizer_settings.json file to pass the configuration and use systemd or other tool to start the listener
 ## Supported inputs and outputs
 ___________________________
-The humanizer can read logs via stdin, a specified file or from syslog over UDP The humanizer can output humanized logs to stdout, stderr, a specified file, forward to your MozDef server's events collector or forward to another syslog server.
+The humanizer can read logs via stdin, a specified file or from syslog over UDP.

+The humanizer can output humanized logs to stdout, stderr, a specified file, forward to your MozDef server's events collector or forward to another syslog server.
 It can do any combination of output types, so you can have one instance write a local file, dump to stdout, stderr and forward the logs to syslog and MozDef, or any combination of these.